Skip to main content

 The highlighted additions span both src/main and src/test.
 On the main side you're creating the secondary port, its implementation, the JPA repository, the entity-to-domain mapper, and configuring the dev profile to talk to an in-memory H2 database.
 On the test side you're adding a test profile, reduced SQL seed data, an integration test for the JPA layer, and updating existing tests to account for the new port.

-Configure the Dev Profile
+Configure the dev profile

 Each module has an application-dev.yaml that activates when the dev Spring profile is active.
 This is where you tell Spring Boot how to connect to the database, how to initialize it, and how JPA should behave.